Purchasing

 c) Processing Purchases

-- The value of the item is expected to exceed $10,000; or
+• The value of the goods or services is expected between $10,000 and $25,000; or

-- The General Manager or The Chair of the Board deems it to be in the best interests of the Association.
+• The General Manager or The Chair of the Board deems it to be in the best interests of the Association.

-iv.)
+vii.
 Hockey Sask is not required to disclose bid participants, bid content, evaluation criteria, or successful applicant.
-All unsuccessful applicants however will be notified.
+All unsuccessful

 For purchases that have only a single-source provider, a written quotation is still required based on the threshold limit identified above.
 However, if the purchase is over $10,000, the requirement to obtain three quotes is waived.
 A quote is still required from the single-source provider, and a note on the invoice must be made indicating that the vendor is the sole source provider of the item being purchased.